 The truth is that most people who discover that they are not really married, find out that their spouse already was married at the time of the marriage ceremony (or they, themselves, were).
 In this case, the putative spouse remedy does not apply.

 “If there is a legal spouse or other putative spouse, rights acquired by a putative spouse do not supersede the rights of the legal spouse or those acquired by other putative spouses, but the court shall apportion property, maintenance and support rights among the claimants as appropriate in the circumstances and in the interests of justice.”
 750 ILCS 5/305

 What’s more you cannot invoke the concept of a putative spouse to say that you were in a common law marriage (which don’t exist in Illinois for marriages after 1905.

-If you’re not married, then you’re just a stranger to your spouse.
-You don’t get to take advantage of Illinois’ matrimonial law that lets you divide up assets and award maintenance.
+If you’re not married, you’re just a stranger to your spouse.
+You don’t get to take advantage of Illinois’ matrimonial law that allows you divide up assets and award maintenance.
 Perhaps this is to your advantage.
 Perhaps this is to your detriment.

-If you don’t know if you’re married or not, contact my Chicago, Illinois office to schedule a free consultation
+If you don’t know if you’re married or not, contact my Chicago, Illinois law office to schedule a free consultation.